vinaygunnam/TsSamples/README.md

 TsSamples
 =========

-Samples for TypeScript

-This is a repository of samples to demonstrate using TypeScript and AngularJs together.
+This is a repository of samples which demonstrate using TypeScript and AngularJs together.

 You can find the application running [here] (http://stuff.azurewebsites.net/).